Jamaica Classic (basketball): 2021

 The 2021 Jamaica Classic was cancelled due to the COVID-19 pandemic.
-Instead, a new tournament, the Jersey Mike's Classic, was founded, played in the McArthur Center at Eckerd College in St. Petersburg, Florida.
+Instead, a temporary tournament, the Jersey Mike's Classic, was held and played in the McArthur Center at Eckerd College in St. Petersburg, Florida.
 The Jamaica Classic competition was shifted to the Jersey Mike's Classic for the season, with Ball State, FIU, Green Bay, UMass, UNC Greensboro, and Weber State participating.

 2020

 The 2020 Jamaica Classic was cancelled due to the COVID-19 pandemic.
 Teams which committed to participate included UMass, Missouri State, UNC Greensboro, and Wake Forest.

 2019

 The 2019 Jamaica Classic had ten participants, eight of them NCAA Division I teams.
 All campus-site games took place before the Montego Bay tournament, with some teams playing in two campus-site games and others in only one.
 The eight Division I teams then traveled to Montego Bay, where play followed the format established in 2018 of a four-team showcase-style event in the Montego Bay Division made up of teams which strictly had hosted campus-site games, and a similar four-team showcase-style event in the Rose Hall Division, which consisted of the teams which played against the "host" teams as visitors at campus sites.